Counseling for People in Mixed-Orientation Marriages

 Why Work With Me?

-Here are a few reasons gay and lesbian individuals navigating mixed‑orientation marriages trust me with this delicate journey:
+Here are a few reasons gay and lesbian individuals navigating mixed‑orientation marriages trust me with this complex, delicate, and confusing journey:

-• Personal insight – I lived a mixed‑orientation marriage for 34 years and know the terrain of secrecy, heartbreak, and liberation.
+• Lived experience and compassionate insight – I lived a mixed‑orientation marriage for 34 years and know the terrain of secrecy, betrayal, heartbreak, and liberation.

 • Clinical credentials – Master of Science in Counseling/Guidance (Clinical Track) from Brigham Young University; Licensed Clinical Mental Health Counselor (Utah).

-• Flexible access – Private office in Draper, Utah plus secure telehealth for clients across Utah, including Salt Lake City, Provo, and rural areas.
+• Accessible care – I work with clients in‑person in Draper, Utah or through encrypted telehealth across Utah, including Salt Lake City, Ogden, Provo, and rural areas.

 Mixed‑orientation marriage counseling Draper UT | leaving a mixed‑orientation marriage help | MOM support counselor | LGBTQ‑supportive counseling